macss-berkeley/macss-handbook/README.md

 ## Student work

 Where student work lives is your call.
-The one thing to keep consistent: students do not get write access to the `compss-XXX` repo, since that is the copy you revise from one semester to the next.

 Some options:

 - A separate repo for the offering, such as `compss-211-fa26-projects`, for group work or shared scratch space.
 - GitHub Classroom, if you want one repo per student generated from a template.
 - bCourses, if the work is graded and you would rather not manage repos.

 Solutions and answer keys belong out of a public course repo too.
-A private `compss-XXX-instructors` repo is the usual place.
+We recommend a private compss-XXX-instructors` repo.

-Grades, feedback, and identifiable submissions are education records, so keep them out of public repos wherever they live.
+Grades, feedback, and identifiable submissions are education records.
+Please keep them out of public repos.